-- Employers with the ability to levy property taxes have an amortization period of 30 years for paying down the UAAL.
+- Employers with the ability to levy property taxes have an amortization period of 29 years for paying down the UAAL.
 The amortization period will reduce each year until it reaches 15 years, at which time it will become a rolling 15-year amortization period. - Employers without the ability to levy property taxes have a rolling 10-year amortization period for paying down the UAAL.
 Given the fact that the amortization periods become rolling periods, the remaining UAAL is effectively refinanced each year, and theoretically the balance will never be paid off.
 3. An employer can make voluntary payments specifically designated to pay down the UAAL.
 A number of IMRF employers have made additional payments for this purpose.
 Prior to making these contributions, employers frequently ask what are the pros and cons of making additional contributions.
 Pros By making an additional contribution, the employer will reduce its employer contribution rate.
 For example, an employer with an \$8 million UAAL and an IMRF payroll of \$12.7 million would reduce its Funding Adjustment rate from 3.48% to 3.43% with a \$100,000 payment.
 This would result in a reduction in employer contributions of \$6,350 on an annual basis.
 The new UAAL (all other things being equal) would be \$7.9 million.
-If IMRF earns approximately 6.1% (based on 2012 data) or more on its investments, an employer would receive a credit on its annual employer reserve statement.
+If IMRF earns approximately 5.38% (based on 2013 data) or more on its investments, an employer would receive a credit on its annual employer reserve statement.
 The reason for this credit is that employers-as sponsors of a defined benefit plan-bear the risks and rewards of investment returns.
 The amount of the credit is enhanced by the magnitude of the additional employer contribution to pay down its UAAL.
 (A smaller UAAL results in a larger employer reserve balance; a larger employer reserve balance results in a larger credit.)
 See example on next page.
 Cons As noted above, employers bear the risks and rewards of investment returns.
-If IMRF were to earn less than approximately 6.1%, employers would be charged for the shortfall.
-To the General Memorandum 631 November 15, 2012 Voluntary Payments to Reduce the Unfunded Actuarial Accrued Liability Page 3 of 3 extent that an employer had made an additional contribution to pay down its UAAL, the magnitude of the charge would be increased.
+If IMRF were to earn less than approximately 5.38%, employers would be charged for the shortfall.
+To General Memorandum 644 November 15, 2013 Voluntary Payments to Reduce the Unfunded Actuarial Accrued Liability Page 3 of 3 the extent that an employer had made an additional contribution to pay down its UAAL, the magnitude of the charge would be increased.
 (A smaller UAAL results in a larger employer reserve balance; a larger employer reserve balance results in a larger charge.)
 See example below.
-Example Based on 2012 Data If IMRF earns 11.7% If IMRF earns 3% Additional payment \$100,000 Additional payment \$100,000 Employer credited 24% \$24,000 Employer charged 12% (\$12,000) Return on \$100,000 payment \$24,000 Return on \$100,000 payment (\$12,000) Contact IMRF If you are interested in discussing the pros and cons of making additional contributions for your entity, when best to make a contribution, and when the potential benefits would be realized, please contact Richard DeCleene, Chief Financial Officer, at 630-368-5345 or rdecleene@imrf.org.
+Example Based on 2013 Data If IMRF earns 11.9% If IMRF earns 3.1% Additional payment \$100,000 Additional payment \$100,000 Employer credited 22% \$24,000 Employer charged 9% (\$12,000) Return on \$100,000 payment \$24,000 Return on \$100,000 payment (\$12,000) Contact IMRF If you are interested in discussing the pros and cons of making additional contributions for your entity, when best to make a contribution, and when the potential benefits would be realized, please contact IMRF's Chief Financial Officer.
+In order to maximize potential benefits, it is important to make additional contributions before year-end.
 Sincerely, Louis W. Kosiba Executive Director